 This course surveys the emergence of modern Western civilization to global stature through its literature, philosophy and history-from the French Revolution through the end of the Cold War.
 It asks how modern Western civilization has incorporated the industrial, intellectual, scientific, and political revolutions of the 19th and 20th centuries.
 The class is organized around a core of readings in primary sources.
+Satisifies the general education requirement for Cultural and Global Awareness/Western Tradition.

-MATH 103 MATHEMATICAL IDEAS 3
+MATH 103 MATHEMATICAL IDEAS

 The objectives of this course are to develop an appreciation for mathematics, to provide an insight into the methods of reasoning used by mathematicians, and to discuss its historical development.
 It is intended for the liberal arts student who has had little contact with mathematics.
+Satisifies the general education requirement for Critical Reasoning/Quantitative Reasoning